-- For many cells, change the vertical alignment to the top, which ensures that the text starts at the top of each cell.
+- For many cells, change the vertical alignment to the top, which ensures the text starts at the top of each cell.

-- Next, adjust the horizontal alignment to the left, so that paragraphs read much like they might in a document.
+- Next, adjust the horizontal alignment to the left, so paragraphs read much like they might in a document.

 Here’s how to adjust each of these settings, both in Google Sheets in the Chrome browser on a computer, as well as in the Google Sheets app for either Android or iOS.
 These adjustments may be made either from the Format menu options in Google Sheets or with the alignment and wrap icons (Figure B).

-With a text cell selected, choose the Format | Text Wrapping | Overflow option.
-Text in a cell overflows adjacent blank cells.
-This is the default.
+With a text cell selected, choose the Format | Wrapping | Overflow option.
+Text in a cell overflows adjacent blank cells, by default.

-In a text-heavy Google Sheet, you can choose Format | Text Wrapping | Wrap to make it so every word in a cell is displayed.
+In a text-heavy Google Sheet, you can choose Format | Wrapping | Wrap to make it so every word in a cell is displayed.
 The cell will increase in size vertically to display the text.
-After you enable text wrap, you also may want to change column widths.
+After you enable text wrap, you may want to change column widths.

-Google Sheets in Chrome on a computer also offers a Format | Text Wrapping | Clip option that truncates the display of text to the width of the cell (Figure C).
+Google Sheets in Chrome on a computer also offers a Format | Wrapping | Clip option that truncates the display of text to the width of the cell (Figure C).

-When you have several cells that contain a sentence or more of text, try Format | Align | Top.
+When you have several cells that contain a sentence or more of text, try Format | Alignment | Top.
 Many people find this easier to read, since the text in each cell will start at the same level; otherwise, the height of the first word in each cell might vary.

-Alternative settings include Format | Align | Middle, which works well for titles for rows, and Format | Align | Bottom, which works well with rows and/or cells of short text not long enough to wrap (Figure D).
+Alternative settings include Format | Alignment | Middle, which works well for titles for rows, and Format | Alignment | Bottom, which works well with rows and/or cells of short text not long enough to wrap (Figure D).

-For cells that contain sentences or paragraphs of text, try Format | Align | Left (or Ctrl + Shift +C).
-This matches the alignment that people may be used to when reading text in languages traditionally read from left-to-right, such as English, German, French, Spanish, etc. (Figure E).
+For cells that contain sentences or paragraphs of text, try Format | Alignment | Left (or Ctrl + Shift + L).
+This matches the alignment that people may be most accustomed to when reading text in languages traditionally read from left to right, such as English, German, French and Spanish (Figure E).

-Column and/or row headers may work well when centered: Format | Align | Center (or Ctrl+Shift+E).
-And, in some cases a column or row that functions as a header may benefit from right-alignment, Format | Align | Right (or Ctrl + Shift + R).
+Column and/or row headers may work well when centered: Format | Alignment | Center (or Ctrl+Shift+E).
+In some cases, a column or row that functions as a header may benefit from right-alignment, Format | Alignment | Right (or Ctrl + Shift + R).

-In the Google Sheets app on Android and iOS, you can select a cell (or cells), then tap the Text/Cell format icon in the upper right (it displays as an A with a few horizontal lines to the right).
+In the Google Sheets app on Android and iOS, you can select a cell or cells, then tap the Text/Cell format icon in the upper right; it displays as an A with a few horizontal lines to the right.
 This brings up both Text and Cell format options.